Latest Advisories

 *This advisory has been updated to include the impact to ConnectWise PSA.

-Security researchers opened two vulnerabilities relating to maliciously formed WebP images, which could be used to exploit browsers, as well as the libwebp library that extends to more than just browsers.
-The libwebp library is used by many operating systems and popular applications to render .WebP images.
+Security researchers disclosed two vulnerabilities related to maliciously formed WebP images, which could be used to exploit browsers and the libwebp library.
+The libwebp library is widely used by operating systems and applications to render .WebP images.

-Our cross-functional teams immediately started conducting comprehensive assessments of all our applications and systems to identify any potential areas of risk.
-Additionally, we have implemented enhanced monitoring measures to actively track any changes or suspicious activities related to this vulnerability.
+Our cross-functional teams immediately began comprehensive assessments of all applications and systems to identify potential risks.
+We also implemented enhanced monitoring to detect any suspicious activity related to this vulnerability.

 Remediation